ssharma471/astrology_sidhant/README.md

 JavaScript:
 Implements JavaScript for server-side development.
 This ensures a consistent language across the entire application stack, promoting code reuse and maintainability.
 SQL:
-Utilizes SQL for database management.
+Utilizes mongoDB for database management.
 This relational database technology enables efficient storage and retrieval of user profiles, booking details, newsletter subscriptions, blog content, and astrologer information.

 **Additional Tools and Libraries:**
 Bootstrap:
 Incorporates the Bootstrap framework to facilitate the creation of a responsive and mobile-friendly design.
-jQuery:
-Uses jQuery for simplifying AJAX calls and enhancing the overall interactivity of the front-end.

 **Developing Tools:**